apache/cassandra-java-driver/manual/configuration/README.md

 The driver ships with a [reference.conf] that defines sensible defaults for all the options.
 That file is heavily documented, so refer to it for details about each option.
 It is included in the core driver JAR, so it is in your application's classpath.
-If you to customize something, add an `application.conf` in your source tree and also place it in the classpath; since it inherits from `reference.conf`, you only need to redeclare what you override:
+If you need to customize something, add an `application.conf` in your source tree and also place it in the classpath; since it inherits from `reference.conf`, you only need to redeclare what you override: